gl2748/blog/src/pages/blog/2019-01-11-typesafe-react-patterns.md

   - React
   - Typescript
 ---
+# Introduction

-This article explains the patterns demonstrated in my common react starter.
+This article explains examples of the following common React patterns, written in Typescript:

-The common starter is built off \`create-react-app\` and includes the basics to get started with a new react web app.
+* Presentational components
+* Container components
+* Higher Order Components

+It is hoped that this will give some

+## Setup

 * Language - Typescript
 * Framework - React